Seven Most Common AC Problems and How to Fix Them

 4. Refrigerant Leak

-Your air conditioner needs refrigerant to relocate heat.
-When it doesn’t have sufficient refrigerant, you could notice you’re getting a lot of hot air.
-Here are a couple signs you’re confronting a leak:
+Your air conditioning system uses refrigerant to convert heat.
+When it doesn’t have enough refrigerant, you could notice you’re getting a lot of hot air.
+Here are a couple signs you’re dealing with a leak:-

 - Not enough cold air